metagenlab/diag_pipelines/docs/core_genomes.rst

    "*Salmonella_enterica*","28901","SALwgMLST","359488","cgMLSTv1"

-A bed file for the reference genome `359488 <https://www.ncbi.nlm.nih.gov/assembly/GCF_000027025.1/>`_, based on the locus tag present in this genome is constructed.
+A bed file for each reference genome, based on the locus tags present in this genome, is constructed.
 For instance, over the 3002 loci of the *Salmonella* cgMLSTv1, 69 come from a different genome than the reference 359488.
 For *E. coli*, only 15 loci are missing for the reference assembly, out of 2498.

 Example
 -------